-My contribution to this project is modeling the Lang Bridge and the architecture immediately around it as it may have appeared during the Qing dynasty in Maya.
-I began by collecting numerous photographs of the bridge from the past couple decades, but was unable to find depictions of it from past eras (especially from the Qing dynasty when it was first built).
-This was our first fumble in trying to stick to our goals.
-To compensate for the lack of photographs, I looked into other architecture from the Qing dynasty and discovered photos of bridges with the same stone tiled roofs and general structure of the beams.
-While I cannot model the bridge’s first design—and cannot confirm any major reconstructions—its resemblance to other Qing dynasty architecture confirms an extent of preservation.
+My contribution to this project is 3D modeling the Lang Bridge and the adjacent architecture during the Qing dynasty (dates here) in Maya.
+I began by collecting photographs (just photographs?) of the bridge from the past couple decades, but was unable to find relevant depictions of it from past eras (especially from the Qing dynasty when it was first built and used).
+This was our first mistake.
+To compensate for the lack of photographs, I searched for other typical architecture from the Qing dynasty and found photographs of bridges with the same stone tiled roofs and general structure of the beams.
+While I cannot model the bridge’s first design nor confirm any major reconstructions due to lack of imagery and construction history, [its resemblance to other Qing dynasty architecture confirms an extent of preservation. ?- I know what you are trying to say, but sentence is not clear.]
+Tell the reader about what you did find out about Qing Dynasty architecture that was relevant to the bridge here and where you obtained the information.

+Describe the bridge in detail here using your sources.
+What are the individual parts or elements that make up the bridge?
+If you don’t know the formal architectural terms in English for the parts or elements of a Chinese bridge or a bridge in general, you might find some online.
+Otherwise, make up your own terms and provide a simple diagram with labels.
+The parts probably related in a linear and hierarchical way in terms of how the actual bridge would have been built (starting with X, then adding Y, etc.) which probably also guided your model building.